Program package "Universal Mechanism" is intended for simulation of kinematics and dynamics of planar and spatial mechanical systems.

 Our engineers can help you to carry out dynamic research of your mechanical systems.

-Download UM 7.0 and get three-month free license here.
+Download the latest UM release and know more details about free trial license here.

 Using UM for modeling of mechanical systems, main features of the program package, its modules and lots of animations are presented here (PowerPoint presentation, zip-archive, 83 Mb).